abiratsis/top-airports-pipeline/README.md

 ./tapipe.sh -m "s" -i "/tmp/routes*" -d "memory_results"
 ```

-First note the `-m "s"` which indicates the streaming mode.
+The argument `-m "s"` indicates the streaming mode.
 Next we specify the input source with `-i "/tmp/routes*"` and
 eventually the destination(memory) with `-d "memory_results"`.

-The command should print a similar output:
+And this is how the command output should look like:
 ```commandline
 Streaming results at 2020-09-15T15:28:05.074: